 The gospel for every person

-Christ-like leaders for every church
+Christ-like leaders for every church and sector

 Kingdom impact in every sphere of society